 As pointed out on strategyzer.uservoice.com there are several elements of the product or service that help craft a compelling value proposition:

-Those elements are critical to putting together a value proposition which comprises two main aspects: customer profile and a value map.
+Those elements are critical to putting together a value proposition that comprises two main aspects: a customer profile and a value map.

 The customer profile